-As my friend, who runs a GMB verification service, always tells me – many brands get carried away and pay for “likes” and “followers.”
+My friend who runs a GMB verification service tells me that many brands get carried away and pay for “likes” and “followers.”
 Companies also use bots to manufacture likes for their content.
 While this might seem tempting, this will actually do more harm than good for your brand.

 When your main goal becomes increasing your likes and followers, you’re spending time and energy on a futile exercise.
 The spike in likes and followers that you manufacture will have no impact on your business.
 When likes and followers are paid for, they contribute nothing to your actual outreach or sales metrics.

 If you want to succeed at social media marketing, focus on creating quality content that will attract the audience you want to target on these platforms.
 When you create engaging, meaningful content, your follower count will automatically grow.
 Plus, it’s more rewarding when you know that all your followers are people who are actually interested in your brand and what you offer, and not paid followers that exist just to boost your numbers.

 4. Keep your posts relevant